Bird Box is a 2018 horror film set in northern California.

 10 out of 10 stars.
 I’m not sure what I expected from Bird Box, but it wasn’t much.
 The trailers were intentionally vague and it sounded as though it would have a very bad ending.
 I was pleasantly surprised.

 The film begins at the loft of a pregnant artist, Mallory.
 Her sister Jess arrives with groceries and asks her about the mass suicides in the news which Mallory knows nothing about, so she turns on the TV and watches the news program report on mass suicides in Russia.
 Jess invites Mallory to see a stud with her in Sausalito and Mallory tells her she has a prenatal appointment.
 So Jess, who runs a horse farm, says screw the horse let’s go see the baby.
-They see the baby during the prenatal appointment and the after Jess goes to get the car, Mallory grabs a brochure on adoption.
+They see the baby during the prenatal appointment and then while Jess goes to get the car, Mallory grabs a brochure on adoption.
 As Mallory is leaving the hospital she sees a woman banging her head against a window trying to kill herself.
 When she gets in the car with Jess she tells her whatever is happening in Russia is here now.
 As they are driving away from the hospital people are screaming and cars are intentionally crashing all around them.
 Jess sees something, says “Oh my God what is that?” and intentionally crashes the car.
 It rolls over and after a few minutes they each crawl out of the vehicle.
 Keep in mind Mallory is about 7 months pregnant.
 Jess looks at her then steps in front of a truck killing herself.